techandsoftware/teletext-service/README.md

 * `header` is the header row to replace the default header row.
 See the "`header` format" section above for the format
 * `frontPage` is the front page number, which will be shown automatically.
 Defaults to page 100.
 Pass in null to not show the front page automatically
 * `smoothMosaics` - if true will use a pixel-art scaling algorithm to generate smoother mosaic graphics when the service starts.
 Default is false
+* `baseURL` - pass in a URL to use as the base URL for getting JSON content.
+The default base URL is the current directory of the URL running the javascript code.
+The URL should include a trailing `/`

 # Default page data source